Cat pee and that unwelcoming stinking carpeted floor is a never-ending problem for many cat owners.

 Sealing or painting over cat urine odor may or may not work depending on the type of paint, the surface you want to paint, and the technique you use for painting.

-However, when a primer-sealer or paint coating is applied using a premium product such as KILZ Original it can most likely work.
+However, when a primer-sealer or paint coating is applied using a premium product such as KILZ Original, it can most likely work.

 In fact, I found it to be much better than BIN primers and Shellac for covering the pet odors.

-Not only you can use Kilz for cat pee smell but also for sealing various other stains and smells like oil, grease, black soot, nicotine, tannin, pencil, felt marker, etc.
+Not only can you use Kilz for cat pee smell but also for sealing various other stains and smells like oil, grease, black soot, nicotine, tannin, pencil, felt marker, etc.

 Make sure you use the product on a properly prepared surface free of dust, grime, or mold to avoid paint peeling fast.